 A National Monument or a National Park?
 What's the difference?

-Economic Benefits - Parks and monuments permanently sustain local economies.
+Economic Benefits - Parks, protected areas and monuments permanently sustain local economies.

 Special Species & the State of the Sierra Nevada